About the Robinhood`s trader

-The suit claims those efforts to bait Kearns into depositing more money were specifically designed to take advantage of someone who had lost so much already and was desperate for a return.
+The suit filed by the family of the trader who committed suicide claims those efforts to bait Kearns into depositing more money were specifically designed to take advantage of someone who had lost so much already and was desperate for a return.
 Rose said he believes Robinhood employees at least suspected something nefarious was going on with Kearns' accounts — because even though hackers repeatedly tried to use personal information like his mother's maiden name and where he went to high school, they could never answer security questions about those topics correctly over the phone.

 "They knew it wasn't him," Rose told The Post.
 "He was able to guess what the answers were, but then they would come up with another question that he couldn't answer."

 Kearns pleaded with Robinhood to investigate in November 2015, but it wasn't until after he returned home that the company started an internal probe into the hacking.
 That investigation was completed just three days before Kearns committed suicide.
 Rose said Robinhood also ignored multiple requests from Kearns' mother to help her son recover his money or disable his account.

 A nine-count indictment against Ehab Ashoor, 24, of Brooklyn, New York, alleged he hacked into accounts held by over 50 people and caused $2 million in losses through securities trades, including at least one involving NantHealth stock in January 2016.
 The defendant was arrested on Nov.
 22 after fleeing to Saudi Arabia and extradited back to the United States last month.
 He has pleaded not guilty and is being held without bail.

 Kearns was "a very trusting guy," but the brokerage should have at least disabled his accounts or notified him that someone had changed his contact information, Rose said.

 Class action lawsuit against Robinhood